Sakshxm-py/Sakshxm-py/README.md

 Learning and Sharing: I'm always eager to learn new technologies and share my insights with the community.

 💼 Currently:
-I am a computer science student who is persuing btech from tier-2 Autonomous college affiliated to Svitribhai pune university.
+I am a computer science student who is persuing btech from tier-2 Autonomous college affiliated to pune university.
 I'm on a path to deepen my understanding of algorithms, data structures, and software engineering principles through my computer science degree.
 Continuously learning about modern web technologies and best practices in web development.